-22.1 The National Employment Standards (NES)

-- (a) Employees are entitled to personal/carer's leave in accordance with the NES. - (b) Casual employees have no entitlement to paid personal/carer's leave, but do have an entitlement to unpaid personal/carer's leave.
+- 22.1 The National Employment Standards (NES) - (a) Employees are entitled to personal/carer's leave in accordance with the NES. - (b) Casual employees have no entitlement to paid personal/carer's leave but do have an entitlement to unpaid personal/carer's leave.

-22.2 Entitlement to paid Personal/Carers Leave
+22.2 Entitlement to paid Personal/Carer's Leave

-- (a) For each year of service with the employer, an employee is entitled to 10 days of paid personal/carer's leave. - (b) An employee's entitlement to paid personal/carer's leave accrues progressively during a year of service according to the employee's ordinary hours of work, and accumulates from year to year.
+- (a) An employee's entitlement to paid personal/carer's leave accrues progressively during a year of service according to the employee's ordinary hours of work and accumulates from year to year. - (b) An employee will accrue paid personal / carer's leave progressively during a year of service according to their ordinary hours of work and the entitlement will accumulate from year to year.
+The accrual rate will be based on the table below.